-Medical marijuana became legal in Missouri after Ballot Amendment 2 was approved by voters in November 2018.
-Under Missouri law, patients will be able to purchase up to four ounces of dried, unprocessed marijuana or its equivalent in a 30-day period.
+Under the law, patients can purchase up to four ounces of dried, unprocessed marijuana or its equivalent in a 30-day period.
 Missouri law does not allow the public consumption of marijuana.
-Recreational Marijuana has been largely decriminalized in Missouri, and possession of up to 10 grams is punished by a fine of $500.

 1. Have your physician fill out the Missouri physician certification form